 Your competitors have already done a lot of the hard work for you, use this to your advantage.
-One of the best ways to find, attract, and build a huge following is by targeting your closest competitors’ Instagram accounts and stealing their audience.
-These are (mostly) people that have already shown some level of interest in your product, simply by following your competitors.
+One of the best ways to find, attract, and build a huge following is by targeting your closest competitors’ Instagram accounts and “stealing” their audience.
+These are (mostly) people that have already shown some level of interest in your product or niche, simply by following your competitors.

 How Do You Find Your Competitors?

-You likely already have a good idea of who many of your closest competitors are, however, you can also use one of many web apps like Websta to find popular accounts by searching for relevant keywords and hashtags.
-Once you find large account and follow them, Instagram will show you three additional large accounts that are similar.
-Following these account will lead you to three more, and so on.
+You likely already have a good idea of who many of your closest competitors are, however, you can also use one of many web apps like Webstagram to find popular accounts by searching for relevant keywords and hashtags.
+Once you find a large account and follow them, Instagram will suggest additional accounts that are similar.
+Following these accounts will lead you to more accounts, and so on.

 Let’s assume you were a new fashion sock brand.
-You could search Websta to for socks to find related large accounts:
+You could search Webstagram using the keyword “Socks” to find related accounts:

 Once you find relevant accounts with large followings, follow them.
-When you follow large accounts on Instagram, it will show you three additional large account that are similar.
+When you follow these accounts on Instagram, follow the suggested accounts that Instagram Recommends.
 You can keep following the rabbit hole, adding a bunch of relevant accounts to get started.

 So how do you effectively steal your competitors’ followers?

-Stealing your competitors followers is as simple as flirting with them through engagement.
-As you already know, There are several ways to engage with Instagram users:
+Stealing your competitor’s followers is as simple as interacting with them through engagement.
+As you already know, there are several ways to engage with Instagram users: